hfactor/hiran.in/_notes/20 Logs/06 Coffee/Recipe - AreoPress Zero.md

 ---
-title: AreoPress Recipe Zero
+title: Recipe - AreoPress Zero
 date: 2024-08-17
 meta-url:
 category: Coffee
 meta-lang:
 meta-publisher:
 ---
-This recipe is designed for the AeroPress Go, perfect for travel without a thermometer or scale.
-It's optimised for medium roast, medium-fine ground coffee.
+This recipe is designed for the AeroPress Go, **perfect for travel without a thermometer or scale**.
+This is optimised for medium roast, medium-fine ground coffee.
 ## Preparation
 - Boil water, but not to 100°C.
 - Rinse the plunger, chamber, and filter cap (with 2 paper filters) using hot water.
 Rinsing maintains temperature and enhances taste.
 I usually rinse the plunger and chamber first, and then paper and filter cap with same water.